worldflora/wfo-docs/docs/concepts.md

   - [Taxonomic Sources](#taxonomic-sources)
   - [Nomenclatural References](#nomenclatural-references)

+## Terminology

+There are a few terms that we use in specific ways.

+  * __Backbone__  - a checklist that is being used to organise data, such as descriptions or occurrences, in another system.
+  * __Checklist__ - a list of plant names some or all of which have been placed into a classification.
+  * __Classification__ - used interchangably with taxonomy.
+  * __Placement__ - the act of specifying where in the taxonomy a name should reside.
+  * __Nomenclature__ - the rules regarding the validity of names.
+  * __Taxonomy__ - a hierarchy of taxa.
+Used interchangably with __classification__.

 ## Separation of Names and Taxa

 The core principle that informed the design of Rhakhis was the separation of nomenclature from taxonomy.
-This is a  consequence of applying the rules of the __International Code of Nomenclature for algae, fungi, and plants (ICNafp)__.
+This is a  consequence of applying the rules of the ICNAFP.
 Names are created via nomenclatural events (being validly published either for the first time or in a new combination) and bound to a type specimen (possibly via lectotypification).
 Taxa are created by authors using combinations of descriptions (characters) and example specimens.
 Names are bound to taxa via the rule of priority, the first published name who's type specimen falls within the taxon is the accepted name of that taxon (barring special instances of conservation).

 **Analogy #1:** Each name is written on an index card.
 The card contains all the information of when and where that name was published and what the type specimen is.
 There are around 1.5 million of these index cards stored alphabetically.
 To build a taxonomy the name cards are taken and placed into a hierarchical set of folders, one folder for each taxon.
 Each folder has a key card which is the accepted name for that taxon.
 The other cards in the folder are the synonyms.
 Placing the cards in the folders does not affect what is written on them but what is written on them may govern which folders they can be placed in. e.g. If the genus part of the name does not match the genus folder in which it is placed as an accepted name.

 **Analogy #2:** Each name is a Christmas tree decoration in a big box waiting to be hung on the tree.
 The taxonomy is the Christmas tree.
 We are all collaborating in decorating the tree!

-### Side box: Taxon Concept Model
+### Aside: Taxon Concept Model
 If you are familiar with the Taxon Concept models that were proposed at the turn of the century and the subsequent Taxon Concept Schema TDWG standard this approach will be familiar to you.
 From one perspective Rhakhis is __not__ a taxon concept based approach as only a single classification is currently modelled and no attempt is made to delimit the taxa, either by listing specimens or with descriptions.
 From another perspective it __is__ a taxon concept based approach because their is an implied delimitation of the taxa based on the types of the names placed in them as well as the taxonomic references provided.
 The Plant List API takes more of a concept based approach because it stores each copy of the taxonomy that is published and maps between them, on the basis of their names, using "replaces" and "isReplacedBy" assertions.
 The concept based approach can either be embraced or ignored and it makes no difference to building a shared taxonomic backbone.

 ## What is a name?